trailofbits/testing-handbook/content/docs/crypto/constant_time_tool/Dudect.md

 ## Improving Measurement Accuracy

 To ensure Dudect detects potential timing leakages, it is crucial to reduce noise that might overshadow timing differences between the input classes.
-Dudect statistically removes outlier measurements, but a large number of measurements may still be necessary.
+Dudect statistically removes outlier measurements, but many measurements may still be necessary.
 Precise measurements can help reduce the time needed to detect leakages.
 To improve the accuracy of the collected measurements, it is recommended to: